Tim Anderson (political economist): Academic history

 Anderson obtained a BA in economics from Murdoch University in 1983, a BA (Hons) from Macquarie University in 1986, and a PhD from Macquarie University in 1997.
 He was a lecturer at the University of Technology Sydney from 1994 to 1999 and was a senior lecturer at the University of Sydney from 1998 until his dismissal in 2019.

 Anderson was investigated by the University of Sydney in August 2018 for defending a badge worn by a former colleague, Jay Tharappel, which said "death to Israel".
 Tharappel had been photographed wearing a jacket bearing the badge.
 Anderson described Tharappel as "a "Syrian solidarity activist" who was "under attack from zionists" and "friends of Israel".
 Australian Education Minister Simon Birmingham described Anderson as an "embarrassment to academia" with "extreme views", and the investigation was welcomed by the Executive Council of Australian Jewry.
 After The Australian Jewish News published an article on the issue, Anderson wrote to the newspaper saying that he did not support the expressions that appeared on the jacket including "Death to Israel".
 He wrote that he had merely refused to censor a photograph in which the badge appeared.
 He also wrote that he "opposed all apartheid states" and believed the "racial state of Israel must be dismantled".

 Anderson was suspended from his University of Sydney Senior Lecturer role in December 2018 for showing students material including an image of a Nazi swastika superimposed over the Israeli flag.
 Reports indicated Anderson was given a week to show cause as to why he should not be dismissed.
 On Facebook, Anderson described the action of the university as "political censorship".
 Anderson appealed against the university's decision to terminate his employment for "serious misconduct" with the support of several dozen of his colleagues.
 In February 2019, the appeal was rejected by a three-member committee by a majority vote.
 The university said in a statement that the slide image was "disrespectful and offensive" and "contrary to the university's behavioural expectations and requirements for all staff."
+In October 2022, the Federal Court ruled that Anderson had been unlawfully sacked by the University of Sydney as he had been exercising his academic freedom and had created the graphic for academic purposes.